 For the Sub Salad:

-- 2-3 romaine hearts or whole iceberg lettuce
+- 3 romaine hearts or whole iceberg lettuce

-- 1-2 red bell peppers sliced thinly
+- 2 red bell peppers sliced thinly

 - 1 cucumber sliced thinly

-- container of cherry tomatoes
+- 1 pint cherry tomatoes

-- banana peppers added to your liking
+- ¼ cup banana peppers added to your liking

 - 16 oz. fresh mozzarella cut into cubes

-- 1 ½ lbs turkey lunchmeat I always buy honey turkey
+- 1 ½ lbs turkey lunch meat I always buy honey turkey

 - 1 lb salami or pepperoni or both

-For the Italian Dressing:
+For the Sub Vinaigrette:

 - ¼ cup red wine vinegar